 - All staff in the practice must be involved in assessing policies, procedures, and workflows. - Staff members should be the ones to implement changes in these areas as a result of the assessment because they are the experts on what is not working in the Current State and can make recommendations for using the technology to move the practice to the desired outcome and Future State. - Practice leaders should be prepared to pilot process changes and make adjustments as needed.
-Again, rely on your staff for the best solutions. - Innovative solutions should be rewarded and continuous quality improvement should be encouraged to make the changes even better.
+Again, rely on your staff for the best solutions! - Innovative solutions should be rewarded and continuous quality improvement should be encouraged to make the changes even better.

-1.2.3 Changing the Technology1
+1.2.3 Changing the Technology

-Whether you are implementing a new EHR or replacing an existing EHR to help your practice achieve Meaningful Use or implementing new models of care, both internal and external forces serve as catalysts for achieving success.
-Internal forces include the desire to achieve the Future State, such as providing better care for patients or improving the efficiency and effectiveness of the organization.
+Whether you are implementing a new EHR or replacing an existing EHR to help your practice move from Stage 1 Meaningful Use (MU1) to Stage 2 Meaningful Use (MU2), or implementing new models of care, both internal and external forces serve as catalysts for achieving success.
+Internal forces include the desire to achieve the Future State, such as, providing better care for patients or improving the efficiency and effectiveness of the organization.
 External forces could include regulatory or policy changes, funding changes, or changes in the competitive landscape of a particular practice.
 Depending on the organization, technology can be used to address both the internal and external forces that impact practices.
 Just remember that changes in the technology platform involve technological changes throughout the organization and will result in the need to change policies, procedures, and processes, and in the need to retrain employees.